jcass77/WTFIX/README.md

         "wtfix.apps.sessions.ClientSessionApp",    # HTTP session management
     ]
     ```
 - Messages can be cached in memory or saved to a Redis message store for later retrieval.
+Alternatively you can add
-Or add your own message storage
-solution using the provided interfaces.
+your own message storage solution using the provided interfaces.
-- Send messages using the provided REST API, or by publishing them to a Redis Pub/Sub channel for immediate delivery
+- Send messages directly from the pipeline, via 3rd party applications using a REST API, or by publishing them to
+a Redis Pub/Sub channel for immediate delivery.

 - Provides a convenient ``@on`` decorator for fine-grained control over which apps will respond to which types of messages: